jpwchang/jpc-job-apps-2023/cv/index.md

 `Spring 2023`
 **CS4300 - Information and Language**
 - *Cornell University*
-- This was a 200-person course open to both computer science and information science undergraduates, covering selected topics in information retrieval, machine learning, and natural language processing.
-As co-instructor of record, I updated and taught lectures on the machine learning topics, reorganized some assignments to better spread out the workload, designed exam questions, and oversaw the development of new infrastructure for the course project to make it more approachable for students with less technical background.
+- I was co-instructor of record for this 200-person course open to both computer science and information science undergraduates, which covers selected topics in information retrieval (IR), machine learning (ML), and natural language processing (NLP).
+I updated and taught lectures on the ML and NLP topics, developed new interactive in-class activities, designed exam questions, and oversaw the development of new infrastructure for the course project to make it more approachable for students with less technical background.

 ### Workshops Taught

+`Fall 2023`
+**Machine Learning Workshop Series**
+- *Cornell Center for Social Sciences*
+- This 4-part workshop series introduces social science researchers to the fundamentals of ML, and shows them how to use popular Python ML toolkts.
+I updated it with new examples drawn from social science papers and improved the documentation of the coding demos.

 `Summer 2022`
 **Introduction to Python Bootcamp**